 What can I do on completion of my course?

-On completion of year one students may continue onto the second year of E4L (Next Steps) if at review it is agreed this would be beneficial to them.
-There is also scope for students to continue onto a third year subject to the same condition.
+- Second year of E4L (Next Steps) if at review it is agreed this would be beneficial to them

-Alternately they may wish to study on another course at the college, perhaps having studied related units as part of E4L.
+- Alternatively students can study on another course at the college, perhaps having studied related units as part of E4L

 Is there more information available online?